Schools with Copy Machine Repair Programs: How to Choose

 Electrical technology programs prepare students for entry-level tasks in a variety of repair or technician job titles, including copy machine repair.
 Many employers require a 2-year degree; however, certificate programs and manufacturer-sponsored training courses are also an option.
 Programs are available at various 2-year colleges.

 - Certification preparation

 One of the most important aspects of a copy machine repair school is accreditation.
-Students looking into electrical technology programs may want to ensure their school has been accredited by a legitimate regional or national agency.
+Students looking into electrical technology programs may want to ensure that their school has been accredited by a legitimate regional or national agency.

-Electrical and electronics technology programs should emphasize the development of a student's ability to reason, analyze and troubleshoot and offer a broad-based core of courses including basic electricity, microprocessors and digital concepts.
+Electrical and electronics technology programs should emphasize the development of a student's ability to reason, analyze and troubleshoot and offer a broad-based core of courses, including basic electricity, microprocessors and digital concepts.